ImperialCollegeLondon/cdti_data_export/README.md

 >[!NOTE]
 > The diffusion directions given by `dcm2niix` are already rotated to the image plane.

+>[!WARNING]
+> At the moment we do not support enhanced multi-image DICOMs.

 In addition to the files mentioned above, we should also export the RR-interval information of the all images acquired.
 This is a requirement for cDTI data acquired with a STEAM sequence, and optional for the Spin-Echo (SE) sequence.
 The RR-interval information is used to correct the b-values of the diffusion weighted images.
 Even though this correction is not required for SE data, it is still useful to have the RR-interval information for quality control purposes.
 So we recommend exporting the RR-interval information for all protocols.

 ### Export option 1 (recommended for all and required for STEAM)